 It is common for Thai professional fighters to run for at least an hour right after waking up in the morning, averaging about 10-12 km during this time.
 There is not much emphasis on speed as there is on endurance, but most camps do make sure the fighters are running at a respectable speed.

-Showing up to run also extends beyond the physical aspect of running and training – the discipline of running and training twice a day is not something everyone can adhere to, and those who are willing to go out of their comfort zones, especially as a foreigner, will be specially recognized for their efforts.
+Showing up to run also extends beyond the physical aspect of running and training – the discipline of running and training twice a day is not something everyone can adhere to.
+Those who are willing to go out of their comfort zones, especially as a foreigner who chooses to train and fight, will be specially recognized for their efforts.
 People who are willing to be uncomfortable are seen to have more “heart”, which is valued a lot in Muay Thai.
 (Learning a few phrases in Thai will also get you some brownie points.
-Conversational is a good start, but Muay Thai terminology is always fun and relevant.)
+Conversation is a good start, but Muay Thai terminology is always fun and relevant.)

 Although running is not the only form of conditioning, it is a big component of building cardiovascular and mental fortitude.
 I personally have put in tons of roadwork as a fighter but have also had to make modifications in distance, speed, or frequency during various fight camps.
 Our body needs to be prepared for the amount it can handle and programmed accordingly.
 You can’t just show up in Thailand without any training and put in the same distance as the pro champs right off the bat!

 Running & Injuries